Red KangarooMacropus rufus

 Class: Mammalia Order: Diprotodontia Family: Macropodidae

 Weight (Males): 200+ lbs

 - Red Kangaroos are the largest mammal living in Australia.
 They are also the largest species of marsupials.
 Marsupials are mammals whose young develop outside of the womb.

-Kangaroos have a rather short gestation period of 33 days.
-The baby, which is the size of a jelly bean, then climbs up the mother’s belly and into her pouch.
+- Kangaroos have a rather short gestation period of 33 days.
+After the joey, which is the size of a jelly bean, is born, it climbs up the mother’s belly and into her pouch.
 It stays there, feeding from a nipple inside, for 190 days.

 - Groups of kangaroos, called a mob, are led by a male.
 Males are called “boomers”.
 The rest of the group members are females, known as “does” or “flyers”, and their young which are called “joeys”.

 Red Kangaroos have a large and stable population.
 They have few major threats.